Being autonomous in Daylighting means that the space does not need artificial light to perform the activities in that space.

 Palette of false colours can be defined with precision.
 3 options for palette are given, Automatic, Gradient and Custom:

-After all data are entered in DA dialog, select one or few surfaces and press Render Selection or button.
+After all data are entered in DA dialog, select surfaces and press Render Selection or button.

 When results are imported, selected surface will have appropriate false colors and Palette will is opened.